 On this page of the MiCTA Web Site both Schools and Libraries (E-Rate) and Health Care Connect Fund (HCF) eligible members will be provided current information on the two MiCTA National programs via links listed below.
-MiCTA has supported its Universal Service Fund (USF) E-Rate members nationally for many years by providing competitive “best practices” conducted RFP Telecommunications programs, on-going information, and training related to the USF E-Rate funding process which it now expands to its Healthcare members through its new MiCTA National Healthcare Connect Fund Program.
+MiCTA has supported its Universal Service Fund (USF) E-Rate members nationally for many years by providing competitive “best practices” conducted RFP Telecommunications programs, on-going information, and training related to the USF E-Rate funding process which it expanded to its Healthcare members through its MiCTA National Healthcare Connect Fund Program beginning in 2014.

 On July 11 and December 19, 2014 the FCC passed two Orders that created sweeping changes to the E-Rate Program.
 One Order added 1 billion dollars, budgeted per student, for the next 5 years (and possibly longer) to on premise network distribution equipment with a focus on “Fixed Wireless” (Wi-Fi) internet access.
 In July of 2015, USAC deployed the E-Rate Productivity Center (EPC), an online Portal, directing that it would now be the tool for processing all E-Rate filings, processes and procedures.
-Unfortunately the Portal had some difficulties and delayed the opening of the 2016 471 funding window.
-Now that the 2017 Funding window has closed the FCC has issued a Public Notice for comments regarding the Commissions issuance of the 2018 Eligible Services List on December 9, 2019, the Commission listed “managed broadband services, caching, and basic maintenance of internal connections as permanent and available to all eligible applicants.
+In July, 2019 the FCC released NPRM 19-58 in which the FCC proposed to make certain Category Two services permanent.
+With the adoption of the 2020 Eligible Services List on December 9, 2019, the Commission listed “managed broadband services, caching, and basic maintenance of internal connections as permanent and available to all eligible applicants.

 Healthcare Connect Fund